Tomb effigy: Impact of the French revolution

-Individual burial in large cities was discouraged in mainland Europe, in part due to a lack of available space but also due to hygiene concerns.
+Individual burial in large cities was discouraged in mainland Europe, in part due to a lack of available space and hygiene concerns.
 They were replaced by unmarked collective ossuaries such as the Paris catacombs where the dead were interred without Christian rites.

-This change followed the general loss in religious belief following the revolution; Panofsky referred to European tombs after the 17th century as a "sceptical affair", while other art historians, including Fred Licht, noted a prevaling indifference towards funerary rites.
+This change followed the general decline in religious belief after the revolution; Panofsky referred to European tombs from the 17th century onward as a "sceptical affair", while other art historians, including Fred Licht, noted a prevailing indifference towards funerary rites.

 19th-century

 Recumbent effigies returned to vogue during the early 19th century when a series of major new cemeteries were founded, usually just outside the city bounds, the largest being Montmartre in Paris and Monument Cemetery in Milan.
 In France, cemeteries began to be seen as secular places where all –regardless of class– could visit their dead, and were managed by local government rather than the church.
 Thus effigies became commemorative rather than funerary and lost most of their religious associations.
 The change coincided with the transition between what the art historian Suzanne Glover Lindsay describes as the 'dramatic' baroque style to the 'cold' neoclassicism" styles.
 According to the Lindsay, individual French examples came to be regarded as "among the highest representations of modern...sculpture" and helped increase the reputations of many individual sculptors in a period when the craft had significantly less prestige than painting or architecture.